 (2) The School District's current estimate of total cost for the projects.
 Includes all cost from project inception to completion.
-This amount includes interest costs on the bonds issued.

-(3) The voters of Colquitt County approved the imposition of a 1% sales tax to fund the above referendum and retire associated debt.
-Amounts expended for these projects may be funded with sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.

-(4) Included in the expenditures shown above, the School District has incurred interest to provide advance funding for the above referendum listed first as follows:
+- (3) The voters of Colquitt County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects. - (4) In addition to the expenditures shown above, the School District has incurred interest to provide advance funding for the above projects as follows:

-Prior Years \$ -
+Prior Years \$ 665,250.00

-Current Year 665,250.00
+Current Year 471,250.00

-Total \$ 665,250.00
+Total \$ 1,136,500.00

-(5) During fiscal year ended June 30, 2017, \$4,850,000.00 was paid as debt service on bonds issued to advance fund the SPLOST projects.
+(5) During fiscal year ended June 30, 2018, \$5,045,000.00 was paid as debt service on bonds issued to advance fund the SPLOST projects.
 This amount is not included in the expenditures above.